-The cubby house is a timeless structure that for years has been well-loved by children all over the world.
-They come in all shapes and sizes, some with themes, and others left to children’s imaginations, all made with love to help children have a fun space to let their creativity take over.
+The cubby house is a timeless structure that has been well-loved by children worldwide for years.
+They come in all shapes and sizes, some with themes and others left to children’s imaginations, all made with love to help children have a fun space to let their creativity take over.

-The origins of the cubby house
+The Origins of the Cubby House

 The idea of a cubby house stems from imagination itself.
-The first publicly known usage of a cubby house was actually in JM Barrie’s Peter Pan in 1904.
-In the play, Wendy Darling was shot from the sky by a Lost Boy in Neverland.
-Peter Pan and the Lost Boys then built a small house around her to keep her safe.
-This idea was inspired by a little white shed that was behind JM Barrie’s house where he grew up.
+The first publicly known cubby house usage was in JM Barrie’s Peter Pan in 1904.
+A Lost Boy in Neverland shoots Wendy Darling from the sky in the play.
+Peter Pan and the Lost Boys built a small house around her to keep her safe.
+This idea was inspired by a little white shed behind JM Barrie’s house where he grew up.

-Toy makers jumped on the opportunity to create these for children to have at their own homes.
-These are known as a “Wendy House” in the UK, but can also be referred to as a playhouse, clubhouse or of course, a cubby house or just “cubbies” like here in Australia.
+Toy makers jumped at the opportunity to create these for children in their homes.
+These are known as a “Wendy House” in the UK, but can also be referred to as a playhouse, clubhouse or, of course, a cubby house or just “cubbies” like here in Australia.
 The original cubby houses in Australia were built by hand, usually by the kids themselves with some grown-up help.
 They were constructed with scrap materials.
-They did not tend to last very long, with many tending to last through one season before needing to be put up again.
+They did not last very long, with many tending to last through one season before needing to be put up again.

-Some cubby houses are extravagant and look like mini-mansions while others still have that classic small cottage look.
+Many cubby houses are no longer just four wooden walls with an opening for a door.
+They have porches, planters, windows, and sometimes even additional play features such as climbing nets and slides.
+Some cubby houses are extravagant and look like mini-mansions, while others still have that classic small cottage look.
 The size does not matter so much, as no matter the size, it will still bring joy and endless hours of fun.

-We offer cubby houses that are on the ground or elevated for extra play space underneath.
-We have several add-on features including slides and climbing walls that are great for gross motor skills.
+We offer cubby houses on the ground or elevated for extra play space underneath.
+Several add-on features, including slides and climbing walls, are great for gross motor skills.
 We also have verandahs, planters, letterboxes and more.
 We can provide the fun and inviting features that make cubby houses even more intriguing to your child.